akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 Note how an unique @apidoc[akka.persistence.typed.PersistenceId] can be constructed from the `EntityTypeKey` and the `entityId` provided by the @apidoc[typed.*.EntityContext] in the factory function for the `Behavior`.
-This is a typical way of defining the `PersistenceId` but formats are possible, as described in the
+This is a typical way of defining the `PersistenceId` but other formats are possible, as described in the
 @ref:[PersistenceId section](persistence.md#persistenceid).

 Sending messages to persistent entities is the same as if the entity wasn't persistent.
 The only difference is